seqan/seqan/manual/source/Tutorial/InputOutput/BlastIO.rst

 Furthermore it is important to distinguish between the Blast version written in C (known by its `blastall` executable) and the C++ version (individual `blastn`, `blastp`... executables), also known as BLAST+.
-The formats and their identifiers changed between versions, the following table gives an overview:
+The formats and their identifiers changed between versions.
+The following table gives an overview:

 +---------------------------------------------------+------------------+-------------+
 | Description                                       | `blastall`       |  `blast*`   |